You are here:

 The use of wind power in Pennsylvania was actually relatively common in the late 1800s and early 1900s, as electricity lines did not yet extend to rural areas.
 A student interviewed individuals who remembered wind power.

-Disclaimer: Use of the REC's materials (including wind maps, data, and other content) for anything other than general information is solely at the risk of the user.
-The Saint Francis University Renewable Energy Center and its funders may not be held liable for any loss, damage or other consequence resulting from the use of the maps and/or data contained on this website, our wind dashboard, or through other interactions with the REC.
+Use of the REC's materials (including wind maps, data, and other content) for anything other than general information is solely at the risk of the user.
+The Saint Francis University Renewable Energy Center and its funders may not be held liable for any loss, damage or other consequence resulting from the use of the maps and/or data contained on this website, our wind explorer, or through other interactions with the REC.
 Remember to take proper safety precautions when pursing any project.